alexellis/tinkerbot/README.md

 # tinkerbot

-A Slackbot for Tinkerbell
+ChatOps for Tinkerbell

+tinkerbot is a Slackbot which brings ChatOps to Packet's Tinkerbell project for bare-metal automation.

+## How does it work?

-tinkerbot uses the both the gRPC API of Tinkerbell, and the HTTP REST API of ELK for querying logs.
+tinkerbot makes use of both the gRPC API of Tinkerbell, and the HTTP REST API of ELK where Tinkerbell stores all its logs.

-This bot uses the `golang-middleware` template and is written to be deployed to OpenFaaS.
+The bot is written in Go using the [OpenFaaS](https://www.openfaas.com/) `golang-middleware` template and is packaged as a Docker container.

+In this README you'll find instructions for configuring and deploying tinkerbot to your Tinkerbell provisioner using OpenFaaS on k3s, however you may also be able to run tinkerbot with the lighter-weight [faasd](https://github.com/openfaas/faasd) project which does not require Kubernetes.

 ## Commands: